GauZen/python101/docs/tools/shell.rst

 #.
 Create an empty file called ``my_first_file.txt``

 #.
-Open the file with your text editor and fill it with something other and
+Open the file with your text editor and fill it with something other than
    ``asdf``.
 Save and close afterwards.

 #.
 Print the content of the file to the terminal.